Electric Vehicle Supply Equipment (EVSE) or “Charging Stations”

 We only review and recommend charging stations that are independently safety-tested and certified by a National Recognized Testing Laboratory (NRTL).
 This can be verified by an ETL or UL mark on the physical product.
 Brick and mortar stores won’t sell washing machines or even hair dryers without the NRTL safety certification….however, many “unlisted” charging stations are widely available and it’s ‘buyer beware.’
 Why would you take such a risk when charging your vehicle?

-To learn more about the importance of safety certification, we recommend reading a recent article in Charged EVs magazine, “Many of the best-selling EV charging stations on Amazon are not safety-tested and certified.”
+To learn more about the importance of safety certification, we recommend reading a recent article in Charged EVs magazine, “Many of the best-selling EV charging stations on Amazon are not safety-tested and certified.
+Nissan has also released an analysis of the EVSE market, calling for Amazon to stop selling EV chargers that are not safety certified due to the risks associated with chargers that do not meet safety standards.

 One of the best selling charging station manufacturer’s, ClipperCreek, recently made a video about charging station safety certification.
 You can watch it here: EV Charging Station Safety Certification.